 The things you need to pay close attention to are:

-- Passwords that are already encrypted, because even if they are changed frequently, they are not strong enough not to allow infiltration.
+- Passwords that are already encrypted, because even if they are changed frequently, they must be strong enough not resist infiltration.

 - The availability of security features such as advanced encryption, because it is common that there are some resource constraints.